icattlecoder/jkl/README.md

   jkl --qiniu --verbose     copies the _site directory to Qiniu Cloud Storage
 ```

-### Auto Generation
+## Auto Generation

 If you are running the website in server mode, with the `--server` flag, you can
 also instruct `jkl` to auto-recompile you website by adding the `--auto` flag.

-### Deploy to Qiniu Cloud Storage
+## Deploy to Qiniu Cloud Storage

-In order to deploy to [Qiniu Cloud Storage](http://www.qiniu.com/) you must include a `_jekyll_qiniu.yml` file in your
-site's root directory that specifies your Qiniu key, secret and bucket:
+In order to deploy to [Qiniu Cloud Storage](http://www.qiniu.com/) you must include a `_jekyll_qiniu.yml` file that specifies your Qiniu key, secret and bucket:

 ```
 access_key: YOUR_QINIU_ACCESS_KEY